-How to manage redirects in Aldryn Django projects¶
+How to manage redirects in Aldryn Django applications#

-Divio projects are HTTPS-ready by default, and we provide free SSL certificates on all projects.
+Divio applications are HTTPS-ready by default, and we provide free SSL certificates on all applications.

 To force redirect from HTTP to HTTPS in Django, set the SECURE_SSL_REDIRECT